karanprasad2706/Todo-List-web-application/README.md

-Just completed Intermediate Level -Task 4 at LGMVIP Internship!
+Just completed Bignner Level -Task 1 at LGMVIP Internship!
 I've successfully created a Todo List web application using HTML, CSS, and JavaScript.
 This dynamic and user-friendly application allows users to manage their tasks effectively.
 Here's an overview of the features:

 Explained Features: